 All Offshore registration shipping cards are valid for shipping in any of the ports where the organization maintains a union hall.
 Port Relief Officer (PRO) cards are valid only in the registered port.
 You cannot be registered simultaneously in more than one port.

 MM&P United Inland Group

-MM&P’s United Inland Membership Group includes: the Pacific Maritime Region (PMR); the Great Lakes & Rivers Region (GL&R); and the Atlantic & Gulf Region (A&G).
+MM&P’s United Inland Membership Group includes: the Pacific Maritime Region (PMR) and the Great Lakes & Gulf Maritime Region (GL&G).

 Members of the PMR sail aboard harbor and ocean tugboats and passenger ferries along the entire West Coast, from Alaska to California.

-MM&P’s A&G is headquartered in Jacksonville, Fla.
-A&G members crew the Governors Island Ferry in New York and McAllister tugboats in Puerto Rico.
-When you visit the MM&P’s Maritime Institute training facility in Linthicum Heights, Md., you will also find A&G members doing shore-side duty in the residence halls and the dining room.
+And when you visit MM&P’s Maritime Institute training facility in Linthicum Heights, Md., you will find members of the Great Lakes & Gulf Maritime Region doing shore-side duty in the residence halls and the dining room.

 The members of the United Inland Membership Group are represented by the UIG Vice President and a group of Regional Representatives based at five union halls.

 For more information, visit the United Inland Group page.

 Members of MM&P’s Federal Employees Membership Group (FEMG) sail on vessels operated by Military Sealift Command, the U.S. Army Corps of Engineers (USACE) and the National Oceanic and Atmospheric Administration (NOAA).
 The Chief of Naval Operations (CNO) employs MM&P members who are civil service pilots at naval bases around the globe.